Whitman Publishing

 Whitman Publishing is an American book publishing company which started as a subsidiary of the Western Printing & Lithographing Company of Racine, Wisconsin.
 In about 1915, Western began printing and binding a line of juvenile books for the Hamming-Whitman Publishing Company of Chicago.
 A few years later Hamming-Whitman went bankrupt, and Western took over the company, found success in selling the inventory of low-cost juvenile books, and formed the Whitman Publishing Company.

 Whitman now primarily produces coin and stamp collecting books and materials.
-The company is owned by Anderson Press.
+The company was owned by Anderson Press until October 2023 when it was sold to CDN Publishing, LLC, home of the Greysheet.
+The combined companies now operate under the global brand name of Whitman Brands.

 Children's book publisher

-From the early 1900s to the mid 1980s, Whitman was a popular children's book publisher.
+From the early 1900s to the mid-1980s, Whitman was a popular children's book publisher.
 For decades it was a subsidiary of Western Publishing Company.
 In 1933 the company signed a licensing contract with Walt Disney to produce books based on Disney cartoon characters, such as Mickey Mouse, Donald Duck, and Goofy.

+Books about film and television dog stars, including Rin-Tin-Tin and Strongheart, were published.

-Whitman also published Whitman Authorized Editions with stories featuring fictionalized versions of popular actresses of the 1940s and, later, novels based upon popular television shows, such as Captain Kangaroo, the Patty Duke Show, and The Beverly Hillbillies.
+Whitman also published Whitman Authorized Editions with stories featuring fictionalized versions of popular actresses of the 1940s and, later, novels based upon popular television shows, such as Captain Kangaroo, The Patty Duke Show, and The Beverly Hillbillies.

 One of Whitman's most popular mystery series was Trixie Belden.
 In 1977 they launched the Trixie Belden Fan Club, and issued a lower-priced paperback book format of the series.
 At the time some booksellers stated that the Trixie Belden books were more popular than Nancy Drew and The Hardy Boys books.
+Other children's book series were Meg Duncan and Power Boys Adventure.

-Whitman published the popular Big Little Books and Better Little Books.
+Whitman published the Big Little Books and Better Little Books.
 The early Big Little Books had print runs of 250,000 to 350,000 for each title, with no reprints.

 They also published illustrated card games including War, Hearts, Fish, Old Maid, and Crazy Eights.